JereKuusela/valheim-spawner_tweaks/publish/README.md

 - v1.9
 	- Adds support for checking spawn limits of non-creatures.
+	- Fixes a vanilla bug that spawn points start counting from day 0 (some time must pass even for the initial spawn).

 - v1.8
   - Fixes chest respawn time reseting when loading the area.